21 Jokes in English That Are Funny, Popular and Educational (With Audio)

 A parody makes fun of something by copying it in a funny way.

 The popular late night show “Saturday Night Live” uses parodies to make fun of current shows, movies and real-world events.
-Comedian Weird Al Yankovic creates parodies of songs by using the same music but changing the words.
+Comedian Al Yankovic creates parodies of songs by using the same music but changing the words.
 For example, Weird Al’s song “Tacky” uses the same music as Pharrell’s “Happy.”
 It even makes fun of the music video.

-“Presidents Day: An annual U.S. holiday honoring those in the market for a new mattress or car.”
+“Presidents’ Day: An annual U.S. holiday honoring those in the market for a new mattress or car.”

 6. Topical Jokes

-Of course, that means we can also make fun of anything as it’s happening.
+That means we can also make fun of anything as it’s happening.
 Even things that are “no laughing matter,” or very serious, can’t escape from the Internet’s desire to make everything funny.

 Here are a couple of examples: